Chinese state newspaper blasts 'worship of turnover' after Alibaba's Singles Day

-SHANGHAI : The focus of China's Singles' Day shopping festival should shift from a "traffic and sales war" to one of science and technology, a state-backed newspaper said on Friday, describing the "worship of turnover" as incompatible with China's new development path.
+SHANGHAI: The focus of China's Singles' Day shopping festival should shift from a "traffic and sales war" to one of science and technology, a state-backed newspaper said on Friday (Nov 12), describing the "worship of turnover" as incompatible with China's new development path.

-The article in the Securities Daily comes a day after the annual shopping blitz spearheaded by Alibaba Group, which recorded 540.3 billion yuan in orders over the 11-day event.
+The article in the Securities Daily comes a day after the annual shopping blitz spearheaded by Alibaba Group, which recorded 540.3 billion yuan (US$84.54 billion) in orders over the 11-day event.

 "The 'worship of turnover' is not only unsustainable in terms of digital growth but is also inextricably linked to chaos," the newspaper said.